koii-network/ezsandbox/Lesson 1/PartII.md

 ### AutoBuild

-To make building your task as easy as possible, you can use the autobuild module to build your Task Executable and copy it into your Node.
+To make building your task as easy as possible, you can use the AutoBuild module to build your Task Executable and copy it into your Node.

-To configure the module, open .env.example and update the template to point to the correct TaskID (EZSandbox Task ID provided by default).
+To configure the module, open .env.example and update the template to point to the correct TaskID.
+You can use any already deployed task for this example, but we use our EZSandbox task by default which provides a great starting point to experiment.

 Please see [hello-world's README](./hello-world/README.md) for help setting up the EZSandbox task if you haven't already.

 By default, you can just run `yarn prod-debug` inside the `hello-world/` directory and your task will be rebuilt and copied to the correct folder in your node.